manwar/theweeklychallenge/content/blog/perl-weekly-challenge-073.md

 You are given an array of integers `@A`.

-Write a script to create an array that represents the smaller element to the left of each corresponding index.
+Write a script to create an array that represents the smallest element to the left of each corresponding index.
 If none found then use 0.

 ## Example 1